rust-lang/rust/src/doc/rustc-dev-guide/src/walkthrough.md

 make your changes/improvements.

-When you open a PR on the [rust-lang/rust], a bot will assign your PR to a review.
+When you open a PR on the [rust-lang/rust], a bot will assign your PR to a reviewer.
 If there is a particular Rust team member you are working with, you can request that reviewer by leaving a comment on the thread with `r?
 @reviewer-github-id` (e.g. `r? @eddyb`).
 If you don't know who to request, don't request anyone; the bot will assign someone automatically based on which files you changed.